Arthritis

 You can also request a consultation if you have persistent joint pain that isn’t getting better with rest and over-the-counter medications.

-While there’s no cure for arthritis, the right treatment can relieve your symptoms and ensure you enjoy high-quality, active life.
+While there’s no cure for arthritis, the proper treatment can relieve your symptoms and ensure you enjoy a high-quality, active life.

-Your University Pain and Spine Center doctor confirms that your symptoms relate to arthritis through a physical exam, X-rays, and other imaging tests.
-They customize a treatment plan based on the affected joint and how severe your pain.
+Here at the University Pain and Spine Center, our specialists diagnose osteoarthritis, rheumatoid arthritis, and other forms of the disease, often through a physical exam, X-rays, or other imaging tests.
+They will customize a treatment plan based on the affected joint and the severity of your pain.
 Options include:

 Medication

-Typically, initial treatment for arthritis involves anti-inflammatory and pain-relieving medications to keep you comfortable.
+Typically, initial treatment for arthritis involves anti-inflammatory and pain-relieving medications to keep you comfortable, targeting chronic pain and joint pain.

 Physical therapy

-Physical therapy services may enhance your healing process and strengthen the muscles that support the affected joint.
+Physical therapy services enhance your healing process and strengthen the muscles that support the affected joint, reducing joint pain and improving mobility.

 Viscosupplementation